Tracial states on groupoid $C^*$-algebras and essential freeness: canonical tracial states and essential freeness

 \begin{cor} Let $\G$ be a locally compact Hausdorff and \'{e}tale groupoid with compact unit space which is also essentially free.
 Then the canonical map $\tau \mapsto \mu_\tau$ from $T(C^*_\nu(\G))$ to $M(\G)$ is an affine homeomorphism, and hence we can identify their extreme boundaries $\partial_e T(C^*_\nu(\G)) = \partial_e M(\G)$.
 In particular, this holds for both maximal and reduced $C^*$-norms. \end{cor}

-In the following, we would like to study the converse direction in Proposition \ref{prop:ess. free implies unique trace}, namely Question \ref{Ques:converse}.
-In order to study Question~\ref{Ques:converse}, we consider an auxiliary trace $\tau^\fix_\mu: C_c(\G) \to \CC$ associated to a given invariant probability Radon measure $\mu$ on $\Gz$.
-The key point is that $\tau^\fix_\mu$ contains the complete information of essential freeness with respect to $\mu$ (see Lemma~\ref{lem:tau fix char strong eff.}).
+In the following, we would like to study Question \ref{Ques:converse} for a locally compact Hausdorff and \'{e}tale groupoid such that $\Gz$ is not necessarily compact.
+For that we consider an auxiliary trace $\tau^\fix_\mu: C_c(\G) \to \CC$ associated to a given invariant probability Radon measure $\mu$ on $\Gz$.
+The key point is that $\tau^\fix_\mu$ reveals the complete information of essential freeness with respect to $\mu$ (see Lemma~\ref{lem:tau fix char strong eff.} for details).
 Since its construction is a bit complicated, we divide it into several steps.